jtn017/capstone/hdl_ip_repo/README.md

 ## Architecture

 The matlab script demonstrates the entire receiver processing.
-This flow was implemented in a verilog file.
-The Verilog file passes the data through the IP and verilog processing in the following order:
+This flow was implemented in a Verilog file.
+The Verilog file passes the data through the IP and Verilog processing in the following order:

 * Clock Crossing (4MHz to 200MHz)
 * [Automatic Gain Control](../hls_ip_repo/hls_agc) (AGC)